This award assists individuals beginning independent research careers in informatics at the faculty level.

 Information on the applicant’s current source of support and any pending applications for support should be provided.
 If none are pending, please state this.

-Provide contact information and a recommendation letter from a mentor or collaborator who will be directly involved in the research project.
+Provide contact information and a recommendation letter from a collaborator who will be involved in the research project.

 9. Additional References